There is a lot to worry about when it comes to thinking about your home.

 2. Energy Efficiency

-Are your utility bills are a little more than this time last year?
+Are your utility bills are a little higher than this time last year?
 That may be a sign that some part of your heating system is weakening.
 Most companies can provide a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in deciding if your heating unit is in need of replacing.
-Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
-Also, upgrading to a high-efficiency unit could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.
+Older heating units can be very inefficient, while newer systems are much more efficient at heating your home.
+Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.

 3. Old Age